District of Columbia LLC Articles of Organization

 If you or someone you know will be the Registered Agent for your LLC:

-• Enter the person’s name, email, and DC address
+• Enter the person’s name, email, phone number, and DC street address.

-• Select your Commercial Registered Agent from the list
+• Select your Registered Agent Service from the search results by scrolling to the right and clicking “Select“.

 Note: If you hired Northwest Registered Agent, you’ll notice their name is in the list twice.
 It doesn’t matter which one you select.
 They are both the same.